How to Get a Food Handlers Card in Texas?

 - Fast food restaurants

 - Convenience stores

 Once you have your card, give a copy to your employer so that they can keep it on hand.
 State laws express that your employer must have your certificate of completion available on premise at all times in either an electronic format or hard copy.

-Can I Get My Certification Online?
+How Can I Get My Food Handler Certificate Online?